Comparison

 Missive:

-• Starts at $14/month per user for basic features.
+• Starts at $14/user/month (billed annually) for basic features.

-• $24/month per user for premium features (like rules, automations, and reporting).
+• $24/user/month (billed annually) for premium features like rules, automations, and reporting.

 The Takeaway: If you’ve got a small team and a careful budget, Jelly’s flat-rate pricing is hard to beat.
 Missive gets expensive quickly as your team grows.